-Note that the Project Resolution alignment rule is equal to the As Is rule in the layer properties.
+Note that the Project Resolution alignment rule is equal to the As Is rule in t layer properties. he --- ----

 • Import As Bitmap Drawing: Imports a bitmap drawing into a vector layer where you can edit the image using the drawing tools.
 In the Alignment section, select one of the following: